The Fig Tree, and The Pure Existential Panic You Face In Your 20's

 I didn’t want it all.
 I was just scared of choosing the wrong thing.
 Scared that with every decision I was making I was closing off options to myself.
 Scared that I was running out of time and building a beige, unfulfilling life in the critical era of my 20’s.

 We don’t live in a vacuum.
-Pervasive messaging - like the overload of options you face in your 20’s - intermingles with your life, and life doesn’t always go as you plan.
-When you’re feeling healthy and grounded, it can be easy to be rational but when your foundation is rocked, this messaging can be an unravelling force, because at the core of it all isn’t a desire to live an adventurous, gorgeous life but a paranoia that your life, as it is, isn’t enough.
+Pervasive messaging - like the “you’re doing life wrong” message - enters your psyche and latches on.
+When you’re feeling healthy and grounded, it can be easy to be rational but when your foundation is rocked, this messaging can be an unravelling force, because, sometimes, at the core of it all isn’t a desire to live an adventurous, gorgeous life but a paranoia that your life, as it is, isn’t enough.

 We have to move away from the chaos of wanting everything at once, and instead move towards learning to be grateful, and appreciative, for the life we have - which is far more of adventure than we probably ever stop to see.